kbss-cvut/termit-docker/README.md

 # TermIt Docker

+TermIt is a [SKOS](https://www.w3.org/TR/skos-reference/) compliant terminology management tool based on Semantic Web technologies.
+It allows managing vocabularies consisting of thesauri and ontologies.
+It can also manage documents whose content can be used to seed the vocabularies (e.g., normative documents with definition of domain terminology).
+In addition, documents can also be analyzed to discover occurrences of the vocabulary terms.

-TermIt Docker serves to spin off a TermIt deployment, consisting of:
+TermIt Docker serves to spin off a TermIt deployment using Docker Compose.
+The deployment consists of:

 - [GraphDB](https://www.ontotext.com/products/graphdb/) (database)
 - [TermIt](https://github.com/kbss-cvut/termit) (backend)